iamlaguna/iamlaguna/README.md

 Professional creative artist for print and digital media, from publishing to web and mobile platforms.
 Front-end UI/UX experience with social media and content management capabilities.
 Skills in photography and video editing plus project management and administration knowledge.

+- 🌱 I’m currently learning Shopify platform, the history and how to use it.

 <!--
 **iamlaguna/iamlaguna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.